 Students have responsibilities to become educated about the standards of ethics and behavior in the academic community and to adhere to those standards in all of their academic work.
 Students fulfill their responsibilities by:

-- A. Reading and becoming familiar with the Academic Ethics policy; - B. Understanding and avoiding actions that violate the Academic Ethics policy;
+a.
+Reading and becoming familiar with the Academic Ethics policy;